oktawiuszr/apartment_prices/README.md

 - Error Metrics:

     - RMSE and MAE for Linear Regression are 1.5 times higher than for XGBoost and Random Forest, indicating significantly worse predicive accuracy.

+XGBoost demostrated the most balanced performance, offering a strong compromise between computational efficiency and predictive accuracy.
+While not the fostest model, it significantly outperforms Linear Regression in terms of accuracy, and trains markedly faster than Random Forest, making it a highly effective and scalable choice for practical applications.

 ## Clone the repo